Welcome to NLGS Boarding School

 How comfortable do parents feel with their children staying at boarding here?

 We have had a good report with the parents of our boarders, stating that they are very pleased that their children are receiving the best pastoral care.
 Furthermore, the Head of Boarding, staff, and pupils share the school’s aspirations for excellence in education, progression in personal development and understanding of the British culture.
 Additionally, we welcome all phone calls, texts, and e-mails from parents at any time throughout the year.
-Consequently, this is aimed to provide reassurance and feedback as requested.
+Consequently, we aim to provide reassurance and feedback as requested.

 What are the weekends at Boarding like?

-Within Boarding, we have ensured that our evenings and weekends are structured in such a way that allows for a sufficient amount of time that each year group can complete their homework.
-Moreover, there will be allocated slots for the boarders to carry out any additional research for their academic studies.
-In addition to this, we ensure that we allocate the remaining to extra-curricular activities, enrichment and free-time.
+Within Boarding, we have ensured that we structure our evenings and weekends properly for our students.
+Hence, it allows for enough time that each year group can complete their homework.
+Moreover, we allocate slots for the boarders to carry out any additional research for their academic studies.
+In addition to this, we ensure that we assign the remaining to extra-curricular activities, enrichment and free-time.

-Saturdays are scheduled with planned trips to enhance social development and some relaxation time.
+We schedule Saturdays with planned trips to enhance social development and some relaxation time.
 On Sundays, the boarders follow a systematic timetable of scheduled prep sessions.
-These intensive study sessions help boarders to review everything that is covered throughout the week and plan ahead for the next week.
+We arrange intensive study sessions help boarders review everything from their lessons throughout the week and plan ahead for the next week.

 As well as this, After the prep sessions, the boarders have some allocated time to do some sports for their physical activities.
 The Head of Boarding and staff also take part in these activities to spend more quality time with the pupils.